-Therapy can be an investment—but think of it as an investment in both your personal and professional future.
-You can stop repeating self-defeating cycles and heal emotional pain.
-Reducing your depression and learning better coping mechanisms will lead to a happier, healthier inner life, which can only help your creativity or performance on set.
+Depression therapy can be an investment, an investment in both your personal and professional future.
+Thanks to therapy, you can get free of old, self-defeating cycles and heal emotional pain.
+Reducing your depression and learning better coping mechanisms will lead to a happier, healthier inner life and professional life.

 I’m ashamed that I have depression.

-It’s normal to feel ashamed; that is just one way that depression holds you back.
+It’s normal to feel ashamed, but this is just one more way that depression holds you back.
 There is nothing wrong with you.
-In fact, performers with depression are more common than you think.
-You’ll gain a sense of pride and efficacy as you become empowered by the changes you’ll make.
-Therapy can help normalize and validate any concerns that you have, so you can start your healing journey.
+In fact, depression is much more common than you think.
+Psychotherapy can help normalize and validate any concerns that you have, so you can start your healing journey.
+On the other side, you’ll gain a sense of pride and efficacy as you become empowered by the changes you’ll make.

 I can take care of myself; I don’t need a depression therapist.

-You may have been coping on your own for a while, but perhaps the methods you’ve been using have acted only as a band-aid over the real issue, without ever addressing the root causes.
-This can result in an ongoing cycle of frustration—you end up stuck in place, never able to move forward.
+You may have been coping on your own for a while, but perhaps the methods you’ve been using have acted only as a band-aid over the real issue, because you have never addressed the root causes.
+This can result in an ongoing cycle of frustration: you end up stuck in place, never able to move forward.
 Therapy can help address the underlying cause of the problem rather than help you mask it with coping mechanisms.
-It’s an investment not only in yourself but also your future.

 Schedule Your Appointment For Depression Therapy

-If you are ready to begin the road to recovery and become a better performer, I offer a free 15-minute consult by phone.
+If you are ready to begin the road to recovery from depression, I offer a free 15-minute consultation by phone.
 You can reach me at 310-424-0292 or through the contact page.

 Let’s be honest, you know you lived with depression for a while now.
 It comes and goes, and it never really goes away.
 At times, your art is your haven where “the blues” can’t really touch you.
 At other times, even your creative energy is taken away when the...